 The hidden cost of remote working

-The research also found that 60% of employees are working in environments where distractions are commonplace, such as a shared home offices and communal spaces.
+The research also found that 60% of employees are working in environments where distractions and interruptions are commonplace, such as a shared home offices and communal spaces.
 In addition to concerns around confidentiality, the distractions faced by employees in these settings leads to an environment of heightened risk of accidental data loss.

 The risk is compounded by stress and tiredness – and the research revealed that 73% of employees reported that they feel worse because of the pandemic.
-The blurring of work and home life has led to many employees working longer hours, in distracting environments, with both factors exacerbating the risk of an incident.
+The blurring of work and home life has led to many employees working longer hours, in distracting environments, with both factors exacerbating the risk of an employee-activated security incident.
 73% of employees surveyed revealed that they access work emails outside of their contracted working hours, and almost one-quarter of employees (24%) reporting that they are normally doing something else at the same time.

-It’s no surprise then that 59% of IT leaders acknowledged that they have seen an increase in data leakage via email since employees started working remotely due to the pandemic.
+It’s no surprise then that 59% of IT leaders acknowledged that they have seen an increase in data leakage via email since employees started working remotely due to the COVID-19 pandemic.

-Organizations rely on legacy email DLP technology – and it’s failing them
+Organisations rely on legacy email DLP technology – and it’s failing them